 Central Park is trust land, which is how it continues to exist – only leisure related facilities may be raised upon it.
 Like much of Plymouth, it undulates.
 Home Park occupies the western apex of the park adjacent to a large open car park that adjoins Outland Road (a component of the A386, which runs from Plymouth Centre all the way out to Dartmoor and ultimately as far as Appledore on Devon’s north coast).
 To the east, this verdant landscape falls away, meaning the stadium’s profile appears more elevated from its eastern aspect than from any other vantage point.
 When observed from the higher ground of the suburb of Hartley the impression is of a stadium almost twice its actual size.

 Artists’ impressions tend to deceive so it’s hard to say whether Home Park has missed an opportunity or benefitted from a stay of execution.
 Clad in corrugated aluminium, the Mayflower may be outmoded but it simultaneously remains a far more arresting structure than the Devonport/Lyndhurst/Barn Park combo presently surrounding it.
-With a shallower rake, Leitch’s grandstand rises only a little higher than the rest of the ground but its two tears impose a much more commanding disparity.
+It looks like another Archibald Leitch job but was in fact built some ten years after the great man had passed, a testament to his influence.
+With a shallower rake, the grandstand rises only a little higher than the rest of the ground but its two tears impose a much more commanding disparity.
 Only from the air does it appear insubstantial.

 Not to say that progress should be resisted.
 The old Home Park was a shabby, disjointed affair.
 None of the roofs stretched as far as the goal-lines; the Barn Park End didn’t even have one.
 The Devonport End was set at a funny angle and the uncovered junction separating it from the Lyndhurst – the Spion Kop – lacked cohesion.
 The Lyndhurst – rectilinear, fan-trussed – afforded a little more protection, and actual seats were installed toward the end of the 1980s.
 The crowd leapt out of them and jeered as Gascoigne’s reputation preceded him.